nikhileashy/dcfilter/README.md

-This is just a clone of [TroJanzHEX
-/
-Auto-Filter-Bot]
-(https://github.com/TroJanzHEX/Auto-Filter-Bot) 🤣. so don't waste your time by depoying this
+This is just a clone of [TroJanzHEX-Auto-Filter-Bot](https://github.com/TroJanzHEX/Auto-Filter-Bot) 🤣. so don't waste your time by depoying this

 ## Installation